ferencberes/online-centrality/README.md

 This repository contains the code used in the Online Centrality research of [Ferenc Béres and András A. Benczúr](https://dms.sztaki.hu/en/tagok).

+# Introduction

+Online Centrality is a centrality measure updateable by the edge stream in a dynamic network.
+It incorporates the elapsed time of edge activations as time decay.

+I will present our results with a poster on December 1 in [Complex Networks 2017](http://complexnetworks.org/#program) conference.
+The title of the poster is [Online Centrality in Temporally Evolving Networks](https://github.com/ferencberes/online-centrality/blob/master/documents/complex_networks_2017_poster.pdf).

 # Requirements

    * UNIX environment